Khadija2005J/Khadija2005J/README.md

 </div>

----

-Software Engineering student with a strong interest in modern technologies.
-I enjoy learning by doing and taking each step through real practice.

-I mainly work on full-stack development, with a solid foundation in programming, data structures and algorithms.

 Software Engineering student with a strong interest in modern technologies I enjoy building, learning, and improving step by step through real practice.